More than 70 migrants wash up dead in Libya

 "It's another one of the tragic incidents that have happened so far this year and certainly reminds us that the risk faced these days (is) one that often goes unnoticed by most of the world," Stephen Ryan, IFRC spokesperson told CNN.

-Ryan said statistics from the International Organization for Migration (IOM) indicate the number of migrants crossing between Libya and Europe is on the rise.
+Ryan said statistics from the IOM indicate the number of migrants crossing between Libya and Europe is on the rise.

 "While the number of people taking the eastern Mediterranean and west Balkans route to travel into Europe (has) obviously significantly dropped since last year, there hasn't been a fall in the number of people ... traveling through the central Mediterranean routes from Libya to Italy," Ryan said.